All Episodes

 It's not the money.

-No, because if you don't invest early, uh, you don't get the results that you need in those later grades.
+No, because if you don't invest early, you don't get the results that you need in those later grades.

-We're gonna fix the reading problem.
+We're going to fix the reading problem.

-So folks, uh just be on the lookout.
+So, folks, just be on the lookout.

-The liberals are prowling and they're doing it out in the open now.
+The liberals are prowling, and they're doing it out in the open now.

 They're making no bones about what their agenda is.